astronomer/docs/learn/use-case-setup-teardown-data-quality.md

 )
 ```

-The `train_model` task ingests the dictionary returned by the `feature_engineering` task and trains a [RandomForestClassifier](https://scikit-learn.org/stable/modules/generated/sklearn.ensemble.RandomForestClassifier.html#sklearn.ensemble.RandomForestClassifier) on the training data.
+The `train_model` task ingests the dictionary and trains a [RandomForestClassifier](https://scikit-learn.org/stable/modules/generated/sklearn.ensemble.RandomForestClassifier.html#sklearn.ensemble.RandomForestClassifier) on the training data.
 The fitted model is then used to predict the `rose_type` of the test data.

-The `train_model` task prints the [accuracy](https://scikit-learn.org/stable/modules/model_evaluation.html#accuracy-score), [f1-score](https://scikit-learn.org/stable/modules/generated/sklearn.metrics.f1_score.html#sklearn.metrics.f1_score) and a classification report to the logs and returns a dictionary of model results for the downstream plotting task.
+The `train_model` task prints the [accuracy](https://scikit-learn.org/stable/modules/model_evaluation.html#accuracy-score), [f1-score](https://scikit-learn.org/stable/modules/generated/sklearn.metrics.f1_score.html#sklearn.metrics.f1_score), and a classification report to the logs and returns a dictionary of model results for the downstream plotting task.

 ```python
 @task